Left Continue shopping

 You're savoring a delightful meal when you notice it: an olive oil stain on your clothes or tablecloth.
 What now?

-The essential steps to remove olive oil from clothes include prompt action, blotting the stain, and using a detergent solution before washing.
+The essential steps to get olive oil out of clothes include prompt action, blotting the stain, and using a detergent solution before washing.
 There are both standard and traditional methods, along with a few important details to consider.

 Act Fast: Grab a clean cloth and blot away the excess oil.
 Quick action prevents deeper penetration.